 What is a Peahen?

-A Peahen is the name for a female peacock.
+A Peahen is a name for a female peacock.
 ‘Peafowl,’ the official name for peacocks and peahens, flip traditional gender roles on their head.
-When you think of Peafowl, a image of the male probably pops into your head first.
+When you think of Peafowl, an image of the male probably pops into your head first.
 With that distinctive display of feathers, why wouldn’t it?
 These feathers work to the peacock’s advantage, helping him attract the more subtle peahen – who is brown like the earth.
-He does the courting, she does the choosing.
+He does the flaunting, she does the choosing.

-There is so much power in this gender role reversal.
-The peahen gets to set her own path.
-Where a Peacocks flaunts, a peahen considers.
+There’s a lot of power in this gender role reversal.
+The peahen gets to set her own, considered path.

-Fashion is a $1.2 trillion global industry and, until recently, we’ve struggled to anchor it in deeper meaning.
-The entire process – designing, manufacturing, shopping, styling, dressing – should be celebrated as form of self-expression.
-But as modern consumers, we’re also evolving to demand more from our fashion.
-We want it to reflect our ethical standards.
+Fashion is a $1.2 trillion global industry that employs 1/6 of the world’s population, 80% of whom are women.
+So, no more casting it aside as frivolous.
+As modern consumers, we’re evolving to demand more.
+We want fashion to reflect our personal standards.
 We want it to be made to last.
-We want it to support the makers.
-And we want it to respect the earth.
+We want it to support, not hurt, makers.
+We want it to honor, not deplete, the earth.